Salesgenie Online and Offline Privacy and Security Policy

 8. Security and Data Integrity

-Infogroup complies with the principles of the U.S./EU and U.S./Swiss Safe Harbor Frameworks regarding Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement with respect to the personal information we receive from the relevant European countries, effective as of the date our certification is posted to the U.S Department of Commerce website at http://safeharbor.export.gov/list.aspx.
-To exercise their rights under Safe Harbor or file a complaint, residents of those countries may contact us as described below.
-Some business owners may also be able to use the self-serve options at http://www.expressupdate.com to access and correct certain information we hold.
+Infogroup complies with the principles of the U.S.-Swiss Safe Harbor Framework regarding Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement with respect to the personal information we receive from Switzerland, effective as of the date our certification is posted to the U.S Department of Commerce website at http://safeharbor.export.gov/list.aspx.
+To exercise their rights under Safe Harbor or file a complaint, residents of Switzerland may contact us as described below.

-In the event we are unable to resolve a disagreement with a covered European resident regarding Safe Harbor, we agree to resolve the matter through the appropriate EU Data Protection Authorities or the Swiss Federal Data Protection and Information Commissioner.
-To learn more about the Safe Harbor Frameworks, please visit http://www.export.gov/safeharbor.
+In the event we are unable to resolve a disagreement with a Switzerland resident regarding Safe Harbor, we agree to resolve the matter through the appropriate Swiss Federal Data Protection and Information Commissioner.
+To learn more about the U.S.-Swiss Safe Harbor Framework, please visit http://www.export.gov/safeharbor.

 10. Questions or Concerns